 When mixing styles, staying true to your color motif is one of the best ways to maintain cohesion.
 For example, if you’re looking to add a rustic element to a living room that’s home to a white, contemporary sofa, select a farmhouse-chic armchair that’s part of the same color palette.
 Quite simply, the more similar your decor appears to be, the less likely it is for the space to look mismatched.

 Size matters if you want to avoid an obvious mix of styles and create a balanced space.
 For example, if your room is a mix of small coastal decor and large industrial furniture, the stark contrast in sizing will create separation.
 So, make sure your different styles are equally represented with items both large and small to create a more blended, natural look.

 Symmetry and balance are important design considerations because awkward gaps and spaces can make rooms look incomplete.
 For example, if you place a mid-century modern end table next to one side of your bed and leave the other side empty, the bedroom looks unstable.
 But if you use an end table or wardrobe to fill in the void, the room will balance itself out as you’re creating a more symmetrical look.

-if your ultimate goal is to create an eclectic yet cohesive look, you can’t let one style overpower the other.
-The best way to avoid this it to make sure your design styles are represented in both furniture and decor items.
+If your ultimate goal is to create an eclectic yet cohesive look, you can’t let one style overpower the other.
+The best way to avoid this is to make sure your design styles are represented in both furniture and decor items.

-However, keep in mind that this equal representation should not easily be seen.
+However, try not to be too obvious with how you achieve this balance.
 You don’t want to split the room down the middle and make the left bohemian and the right contemporary.
 Your style-specific elements should be distributed evenly throughout the room to show that they go together and aren’t meant to be separate.